abu-tahir-0/cursur-trial-reset/README.md

 5. When hardware changes cause incorrect device identification
 6. For development/testing environments with proper licensing

 **Note:** This is not intended to bypass licensing.
 Please ensure you have a valid license or are within the official trial period.
-For permanent solutions, we recommend:
+For permanent solutions, i recommend:
 - Purchasing a Cursor Pro license
 - Contacting official Cursor support
-- Clearing browser data and cache first
-- Verifying your account status in Cursor settings

 ## Instructions